astorfi/TensorFlow-World-Resources/docs/source/content/books.rst

 Published Resources
 ===================

-This section is dedicated to provide published resources on TensorFlow, Such as websites, blogs and books.
+This section is dedicated to provide published resources on TensorFlow, Such as websites, blogs, and books.